schuerik/uberdot/README.md

 ### tags(*tags)
 Takes a list of tags and adds all of them.
 A tag is just a any string of characters that you can set as you like.
 It will be used to find alternate versions of a dotfile.
 Such a alternate version of a dotfile needs to be prefixed with the same tag plus a percent sign as a separator.
-The easiest way to explain this concept is with an example:
+The easiest way to explain this concept is with an example.
-Suppose you created a profile for your bash configuration.
+Suppose you created a profile for your bash configuration:
 ``` python
 from bin.profile import Profile
 class Bash(Profile):